 Arizona Sick Leave Notice or Poster

-First thing’s first, you have to ensure employees are aware of the legislation and their rights under Arizona's sick law.
-There MUST be a Arizona-specific sick leave poster or notice published in a conspicuous location within the workplace that is accessible by employees.
+The first thing you should do to comply with Arizona PTO posting requirements is to ensure employees are aware of the legislation and their rights under Arizona's sick law.
+There MUST be an Arizona-specific sick leave poster or notice published in a conspicuous location within the workplace that is accessible by employees.
 You can use a pre-approved Industrial Commission of Arizona version of this Earned Paid Sick Time Notice.

 Alternatively, if you don’t have one already, you can publish an all-in-one Arizona labor law poster that includes details of this in addition to other areas of employee’s rights that require notices like Workers’ Compensation, Notice of Unemployment Insurance, Minimum Wage, Safety & Health Protection under OSHA, etc.